Gavin, 24, shares his perspective on the open letter signed by 34 headmasters of Sydney Anglican schools.

 One thing I learnt during the Yes campaign last year was to stop reading the negative comments on social media.
 Instead, surround yourself with positive people and media and hang out with friends who understand what you’re going through.

-The best thing about this story has been the LGBTQI+ community’s response.
+The best thing about this story has been the LGBTQIA+ community’s response.
 On social media, the response in support of queer people has been really uplifting.
-It hasn’t just been by those I know who support LGBTQI+ communities, but also by those I remember as being homophobic in high school.
+It hasn’t just been by those I know who support LGBTQIA+ communities, but also by those I remember as being homophobic in high school.

 It’s amazing how many petitions I’ve been asked to sign and marches/walks I’ve been asked to attend in the last week.
 There’s even been some reply from some of the headmasters of the schools, saying sorry for their own lack of sensitivity promising to grow and learn from this.